Navy Petty-Officers School: Killing methods in the ESMA

 The ESMA, because it killed approximately 4,850 prisoners, used a plethora of methods to kill their victims.
 Many popular techniques did not require that the prisoners left the confines of the ESMA.
 Inside the basement, interrogation methods such as drowning and electrocuting were common and an easy way to kill.
 The ESMA officers, in other manners, found more unique ways to commit human rights violations that led to the deaths of many.
 For example, as seen in Nazi Germany and the Holocaust, these officers would attempt scientific experiments to show how well the human body could handle the loss of limbs, the removal of organs, and the fluctuation of hot and cold temperatures.
 Victims were also taken outside of the ESMA in the custody of those in charge to promote a sense of entertainment on the way to their murders.
 They would leave the prisoners in the middle of the jungle, supervising them as they unsuccessfully attempted to escape.
 Eventually, the guards would shoot them until they were dead.

-The most cited killing method in the ESMA includes the murders of the prisoners off of moving planes.
-Officers would require that the ESMA residents took rides in these planes, only to push them off and watch them fall to their deaths.
+The most cited killing method in the ESMA includes pushing the prisoners off moving planes.
+Officers would require the ESMA residents to take rides in these planes, only to push them off and watch them fall to their deaths.
 The victims were often still conscious, despite having been drugged.
 As a result, numerous bodies of victims washed up on beaches hundreds of kilometers south of Buenos Aires.
 Also known as death flights, this inhumane treatment contributed in a major way to the numerous deaths that came from this detention center.
 A portion of the Argentines that were kidnapped by the military did not even make it to the ESMA.
 Argentines would resist or try to evade their capture forcing the military to wound them in order to take them in.
 Those that did not survive the trip to the ESMA or could not be saved by the navy doctors, the bodies would be cremated and buried in the athletic field.
 Overall, the ESMA committed approximately one-sixth of the total murders during the eight-year period of the Dirty War.